venkjs/venk/README.md

-# Typespring
+# Venk.js
-TypeSpring is an Express.js and Typescript based application framework that allows you to develop annotation based restful APIs like in SpringBoot
+Venk.js is an Express.js and Typescript based application framework that allows you to develop annotation based restful APIs like in SpringBoot

 ## **Installation**
 You can install module through npm.
 In order to install, Node.js must be installed on your system.
 ```
-$ npm install @springts/typespring
+$ npm install venk
 ```
 ## **Configurations**
 For building your application, you have to use these properties on your tsconfig.json file.